Non-vanishing Theorems for Quadratic Twists of Elliptic Curves: Modular symbols

-We now let $\Omega^+$ ($i \Omega^-$) denote the least positive real (imaginary) period of the Neron differential of a global minimal equation for $E$.
-For each odd square free positive integer $m$, we define $r(m)$ to be the number of prime factors of $m$.
+For each odd square-free positive integer $m$, we define $r(m)$ to be the number of prime factors of $m$.
+Also, in what follows, we shall always only consider the positive divisors of $m$.
 Also, in what follows, we always only consider positive divisors of $m$.
 We define

 We repeatedly use the following identity.